-Many people believe OCD is never-ending, with this disorder permanently troubling daily life.
-However, through OCD treatment, you can overcome your obsessive-compulsive disorder symptoms.
+Many people believe a co-occurring disorder is never-ending, permanently troubling daily life.
+However, through co-occurring disorders treatment, you can overcome your symptoms.
 This type of treatment helps you cope with everyday stress, repetitive thoughts, and behaviors that control you today.
 The first step to taking back control in your life is deciding to get the help you need.

-Your OCD treatment involves multiple methods.
+Your co-occurring disorders treatment involves multiple methods.
 You will work with doctors, specialists, psychologists, psychiatrists, nurses and others who understand the struggles you face every day.
-Through a combined approach usually involving therapy and medication, you start feeling more control over your condition with each passing day.
-Soon, OCD no longer dictates how you live your life.
+Through a combined approach, usually involving therapy and medication, you start feeling more control over your condition with each passing day.
+Soon, your co-occurring disorder no longer dictates how you live your life.

 Of course, taking your life back from mental illness requires some hard work on your part.
-Most of this work takes place in therapy, where you learn about your OCD and how to free yourself from it.
-Therapies used in an OCD and anxiety disorder treatment program include:
+Most of this work takes place in therapy, where you learn about your co-occurring disorder and how to free yourself from it.
+Therapies used in co-occurring disorders treatment include:

 - Cognitive behavioral therapy (CBT)

 - Exposure and response prevention (ERP)

 - Group therapy

 Cognitive behavioral therapy (CBT) is one of the most highly recommended methods of behavioral therapy.
 In CBT, you learn how to break cycles of obsessions, anxiety, and compulsive behavior.
 Through CBT, you learn new ways of thinking, acting, and reacting to manage unhealthy thoughts and actions.
 You learn to feel relief without obsessions, intense anxiety, and repetitive behaviors.

 In exposure therapy (ERP), you engage with a therapist while exposed to things that trigger your co-occurring symptoms.
 This allows you to practice working through these feelings without your compulsive rituals.
 This therapy takes place one-on-one with your therapist or in a group therapy environment.